Quick Safety Tips For Summer Family Vacations

 Kids get dehydrated faster than adults.
 So please don't wait until you're thirsty to give them water.
 Your children may not want to take water breaks due to all their fun, but it's for their safety.

 Heatstroke cases also spike during the summer months, so you should also be alert.
 Watch your kids for signs like heat cramps and exhaustion.
-You should also make sure they dress light.
+You should also make sure they dress lightly.

 7) Ensure They Use Sunscreen